Mercedes Moné: Team B.A.D. (2015–2016)

-After a month off television, Banks returned at the Royal Rumble pay-per-view on January 24, 2016, attacking Charlotte and Becky Lynch after their championship match, showing her intentions to gain the Divas Championship.
-Prior to a match with Lynch on the February 1 episode of Raw, Banks claimed that she was "on her own", signaling that she had moved on from Team B.A.D., only to be attacked by Naomi and Tamina during the match, turning Banks into a fan favorite in the process.
-The feud between Banks and Naomi and Tamina continued throughout February, and led to a tag team match at Fastlane on February 21, where Banks allied with Lynch to defeat the two.
-Banks and Lynch went on to compete in two matches to determine the number one contender for Charlotte's Divas Championship at WrestleMania 32, with the first bout ending in a draw after a double pin occurred as both of their shoulders were down for the count, and the second in a no contest after both Banks and Lynch were attacked by Charlotte.
-As a result, a triple threat match between Banks, Lynch and Charlotte for the Divas Championship was announced for WrestleMania.
-At the event on April 3, the Divas Championship was retired and replaced with the new WWE Women's Championship, with all three women competing for it in the triple threat match; Banks was unsuccessful in capturing the new title at her WrestleMania in-ring debut.
+After a month off television, Banks returned at the Royal Rumble pay-per-view on January 24, 2016, attacking Charlotte and Becky Lynch after their championship match, showing her intentions to gain the Divas Championship, leaving Team B.A.D. and turning Banks into a fan favorite.
+At Fastlane on February 21, Banks and Lynch defeated Banks' former partners Naomi and Tamina.
+At WrestleMania 32, Banks participated in a triple threat match also including Lynch and the WWE Divas Champion Charlotte.
+At the event, the Divas Championship was retired and replaced with the new WWE Women's Championship, but Banks was unsuccessful in capturing the new title.

 Raw Women's Champion (2016–2017)

 After a hiatus, Banks returned to WWE television in early June, and later reignited her feud with Charlotte over the WWE Women's Championship after an attack along with Paige on the June 20 episode of Raw.
 This led to a tag team match the following week, on the June 27 episode of Raw, where Banks and Paige scored the victory.
 Following multiple attacks and matches between Banks and Dana Brooke, Banks and her mystery partner Bayley defeated Brooke and Charlotte in a tag team match on July 24 at Battleground.